cosmos/interchain-security/docs/docs/consumer-development/consumer-chain-governance.md

 # Consumer Chain Governance

 Different consumer chains can do governance in different ways.
-However, no matter what the governance method is, there are a few settings specifically related to consensus that consumer chain governance cannot change.

 ## Democracy module